NatLabs/ZenDB/readme.md

 [![Motoko](https://img.shields.io/badge/Language-Motoko-orange)](https://github.com/dfinity/motoko)

-ZenDB is an embedded document database that leverages the Internet Computer's unique features to provide a powerful, scalable, and efficient data storage solution for Motoko applications.
-With advanced querying capabilities, users can perform complex queries on large datasets efficiently, while also benefiting from the simplicity and safety of Motoko's type system.
-It is designed to work seamlessly with stable memory, allowing developers to store and query complex data models with a storage capacity of up to 500GB in a single canister.
+**ZenDB** is  an embedded document database for Motoko that leverages stable memory to store and query large datasets efficiently.
+It provides a familiar document-oriented API, similar to MongoDB, allowing developers to store nested records, create collections, define indexes and perform complex queries on their data.

-## Key Features
+### Key Features
+- **Indexes**: Support for multi-field indexes to speed up complex queries
-- **Full Candid Integration**: Native support for candid which allows users to store all Motoko data types
+- **Full Candid Integration**: Native support for Candid that allows you to insert and retrieve any motoko data type without creating custom serialization or type mappings
-- **Compound Indexes**: Support for compound multi-field indexes to accelerate complex queries
-- **Rich Query Language**: Comprehensive set of operators including equality, range, logical operations
-- **Query Builder API**: Intuitive fluent interface for building complex queries
+- **Rich Query Language And Query Builder**: Comprehensive set of operators including equality, range, and logical operations with an intuitive fluent API for building queries
-- **Query Execution Engine**: Performance optimized Query planner programmed to search for the path with the smallest result size to filter/traverse.
+- **Query Execution Engine**: Performance optimized query planner programmed to search for the best execution path that minimizes in-memory data processing.
-- **Sorting & Pagination**: Efficient ordered result sets with skip/limit pagination
-- **Schema Validation**: Ensure data integrity with schema-based validation for each entry
+- **Pagination**: Supports both offset and cursor pagination
+- **Partial Field Updates**: Update any nested field without having to re-insert the entire document
-- **Schema Constraints**: Add limits on what can be stored in the db
+- **Schema Validation And Constraints**: Add restrictions on what specific values can be stored in each collection

-## Internal Workflow

-When executing a query, ZenDB follows this optimized workflow:

-1. The query is parsed and validated against the collection schema
-2. The query plan generator analyzes available indexes and query patterns
-3. For indexed queries, the system chooses between:
-   - **Index Scan**: Direct B-tree traversal for equality or simple range queries
-   - **Bitmap Intersection**: Converting multiple index scans to bitmaps and intersecting them
-   - **Hybrid Approach**: Combining index scans with in-memory filtering for complex queries
-4. Results are processed, sorted if needed, and paginated according to query parameters

-This architecture allows ZenDB to handle complex queries efficiently, even with large datasets, by minimizing the amount of data that needs to be deserialized from stable memory.
+**Important Note**: Currently, no automatic indexes are created for your data.
+You'll need to create your own indexes when defining your collection and schema.
+If no indexes exist that can satisfy a query, ZenDB will run a full collection scan, which is likely to hit the instruction limit for a dataset with as little as ten thousand records.

 ## Getting Started